 To apply for a right-of-occupnancy home the applicant must obtain a queue number from the municipal housing authority.

-Further information, Property search, Queue numbers, & Applications: http://www.asokodit.fi/english/
+Further information, Property search, Queue numbers, & Applications: www.asuntosaatio.fi Finnish only, contacts at bottom of page

 Purchase by Foreigners or Non-residents

-Non-residents intending to purchase property in Finland should contact an estate agent who should be able to help them through the buying processin Englishor or other major languages.
+Non-Finns intending to purchase property in Finland should contact an estate agent who can help them through the buying process in English or many other languages.

 Transfer Tax - Leimavero

-Transfer tax is imposed on transfers of real property (ex. a house with land) and securities (ex. shares in a housing company when buying an aprtment).
-Tax on transfers of real property is 4% of the transfer price, and 1.6% in the case of securities.
+Transfer tax is imposed on transfers of real property (ex. a house with land) at the rate of 3%, and securities (ex. shares in a housing company when buying an apartment) at the rate of1.5%.
+In the case of securities, the 1.5% is calculated on the total debt-free transfer price i.e. the sale price plus the portion of outstanding housing company debt for the apartment.

-First-time home buyers are exempted from the transfer tax subject to certain conditions: see the Tax Advantages page for more information.
+First-time home buyers are no longer exempt from transfer tax as of 1 Jan 2024: see the Tax Advantages page for more information.

 The Terminology of Apartment Purchases